tranquilit/WAPT-Documentation/source/wapt-changelog.rst

   make filter_on_host_cap a global property of Wapt class instead of func parameter

 * [FIX] Fix regression if there are spaces in org unit name.
-Console was stripping space for https://roundup.tranquil.it/wapt/issue911 and https://roundup.tranquil.it/wapt/issue908 and https://assistance.tranquil.it/scp/tickets.php?id=4341
+Console was stripping space for https://roundup.tranquil.it/wapt/issue911 and https://roundup.tranquil.it/wapt/issue908

 * allow '0'..'9', 'A'..'Z', 'a'..'z', '-','_','=','~','.' in package names for org unit packages. replaces space with ~ in package names and ',' with '_'